 After the trauma of his father’s mysterious death, Chris gravitates to St Kilda in a wide-eyed search for a bigger world.
 Drugs and sex and love enter his life, providing bliss and despair.

-Separated by time and space, Khidr and Chris undertake ecstatic, devastating journeys into the unknown.
+Separated by time and space, Kadir and Chris undertake ecstatic, devastating journeys into the unknown.

 Their experiences weave indelibly into a singular, passionate story in Chris Raja’s gorgeous page-turning novel, Eye of the Needle.